 It's because most of us practice poor password management.
 While it's generally not the hugest deal in the world if someone hacks a social media account — they could post something annoying or spam your friends — the problem is that if you're like most people, you use the same password for Twitter as you do for your bank.
 The idea is that hackers will use the password they now have for your username on Facebook and try it with financial institutions.
 And it's not some guy in a basement, endlessly trying combinations, but sophisticated software that can test thousands of username and password combos an hour; those people who have the exact same passwords for their bank as their email account are basically unprotected.

-And in case you were wondering, in most cases, there's no good way to check to see if your computer has been compromised since the virus is designed to hide among your files and programs, but updating your virus software is always a good idea.
-However, changing your passwords — something you should do regularly — is a simple way to keep your identity safe.
+And in case you were wondering, in most cases, there's no good way to check to see if your computer has been compromised because the virus is designed to hide among your files and programs; however, updating your virus software is always a good idea.
+Changing your passwords — something you should do regularly — is a simple way to keep your identity safe.

 So, you're convinced: You need to (at the very minimum) change up all your bank and financial passwords — or any password that contains sensitive information behind it.
 But how to do it?
 The idea of using different passwords for all the sites you use seems daunting, but there are a few easy tricks that will allow you to have a number of different passwords, without stressing your brain.

 First, let's eliminate some old favorites right off the bat.